-Revenue recognition under IFRS 15 - Revenue from Contracts with Customers

-Note 3 (ii), Use of estimates and judgements under the section "Revenue recognition under IFRS 15", details management's judgements, when applying the five (5) step approach outlined by the standard, to contracts with their customers, as follows:
+Revenue recognition under IFRS 15 - Revenue from Contracts with Customers judgements under the section "Revenue recognition under IFRS 15", details judgements, when management's applying the five (5) step approach outlined by the standard, to contracts with their customers, as follows:

-- Identify the contract(s) with a customer - 2.
+- 1. Identify the contract(s) with a customer - 2.
 Identify the performance obligations in the contract - 3.
 Determine the transaction price - 4.
-Allocate the transaction price to the performance obligations in the contract - 5.
-Recognise revenue when (or as) the entity satisfies a performance obligation.
+Allocate the transaction price to the performance obligations in contract - 5.
+Recognise revenue when (or as) the performance entity satisfies а obligation.